eclipse-tractusx/managed-simple-data-exchanger-frontend/docs/user-guide/README.md

 <img src="images/sde-provider-contracts.png" height="60%" width="60%" />

 This page contains an overview of the data exchange contracts your organization has with other Catena-X members to provide data.
-User can decline the data except the contracts which have status CONFIRMED, DECLINED, ERROR.

 The table includes below columns:

-- Contract Agreement ID (ID of the contract agreement);
 - Asset ID (ID of the Asset);
 - Consumer Counter Party Address (Counter party address of the contract agreement);
 - Signing Date (Signing date of the contract agreement);
-- End Date (End date of the contract agreement);
+- End Date (End date of the contract agreement, if duration restriction under usage policies is unrestricted while creating data then there is no end date and its unlimited);
-- Status (FINALIZED or DECLINED or TERMINATED or ERROR);
+- Status (FINALIZED or TERMINATED or ERROR or DECLINED);

 ## Help